michaelobi99/michaelobi99/README.md

 I am a software engineer interested in data compression, machine learning, and the intersection of both fields.

 - 🔭 I’m currently working on a file archiver/compressor.
-- 🌱 I am open to 2023 software engineering internship positions.
+- 🌱 I am open to software engineering positions.
 - 📫 How to reach me: michaelobi54@gmail.com
 - 😄 Pronouns: He/Him.
 - ⚡ Technical Skills: C++, C, Python, Rust.